Knowledge Matters blog

 Where was your local library growing up?

-Do you have a favourite item in the Library’s collection?
+Do you have a favourite item in your library’s collection?

 What's your favourite thing that you can do in a library?

-Can you sum up being a librarian in three words?
+Sum up being a librarian in three words

 Tell us something about yourself that has nothing to do with your job